Cummings clearly craved power even at the expense of the nation – but he couldn’t hold onto it | Sean O’Grady

 Cummings, with his self-conscious arrogant smartness, is like an odd cross between the Mekon and Hannibal Lector, with Laura playing a role akin to Agent Clarice Starling.

 We now discover that Cummings isn’t all that certain how Brexit will turn out, but he is supremely confident that Johnson was – and is – supremely unfit to be prime minister.
-The best that we can say about Cummings’ activities in the last few years was that he sought to save life of Queen Elizabeth II, which, to be fair, is some service to the country.
-Apparently - there may be other versions of events, as they say - some time in the spring of 2020, just as Covid-19 was starting to attack the elderly - Johnson had put a freshly crumpled suit on, tugged his tie askew, ruffled his hair and scuffed his shoes and was all set to go the Palace to visit the sovereign when Cummings asked him what on earth he was doing.
-The prime minister’s opinion was apparently that he always went to have an audience on a Wednesday afternoon and the fact there was a bit of bug going around Number 10 wasn’t going to change that: “Sod it, I’m going,” claims Cummings.
+The best that we can say about Cummings’s activities in the last few years was that he sought to save the life of Queen Elizabeth II, which, to be fair, is some service to the country.
+Apparently – there may be other versions of events, as they say – some time in the spring of 2020, just as Covid-19 was starting to attack the elderly – Johnson had put a freshly crumpled suit on, tugged his tie askew, ruffled his hair and scuffed his shoes and was all set to go the Palace to visit the sovereign when Cummings asked him what on earth he was doing.
+The prime minister’s opinion was apparently that he always went to have an audience on a Wednesday afternoon and the fact there was a bit of bug going around No 10 wasn’t going to change that: “Sod it, I’m going,” the PM said, claims Cummings.
 By the sounds of it, Cummings then virtually wrestled him to the ground before Johnson had the chance to “put a protective arm around” the then-94-year-old.
 The clincher was when Cummings asked Johnson how he thought it might play out in the media.

 The fact is, though, that Cummings would still be perfectly content to be in No 10 and trying to steer the wobbly shopping trolley if only – as he portrays it – Carrie, now Mrs Shopping Trolley, hadn’t got involved.
 It was always a bit of a gamble, however: “I thought Boris Johnson would be so useless as prime minister, I thought he’d listen to some people who knew what they were talking about”.
 But he didn’t, doesn’t and never will.
 Superforecaster Dominic wasn't smart enough to see what was coming.